tk-yoshimura/PadeInterpolation/README.md

 ## Implement
 See below for an example implementation.
-Since this is a calculation that produces a large number of digit drops, the double precision does not produce the expected results.
+Since this is a calculation that produces many digit loss, the double precision does not produce the expected results.
 [MultiPrecisionCurveFitting](https://github.com/tk-yoshimura/MultiPrecisionCurveFitting)

 ## See Also